-Financial assets are written-off, in whole, when the Entity exhausted all practical recovery efforts and has concluded that there is no reasonable expectation of recovery.
-The write-off represents a derecognition event.
-Indicators that there is no reasonable expectation of recovery include lack of payment capacity, could not be contacted, the customer is deceased.
-The Entity may write-off financial assets that are still subject to enforcement activity when the Entity seeks to recover amounts that are contractually due, however, there is no reasonable expectation of recovery.

-The Entity applies the write-off of financial assets after 365 days of delay.
+Financial assets are completely written off, when the Entity has exhausted all possible efforts to recover the liabilities and has reached the conclusion that there is no reasonable expectation of recovering the liability.
+The write off represents a case of deregistration.
+Indicators that there is no reasonable expectation of recovery of the obligation include: insolvency, the customer cannot be contacted, the customer has passed away and according to the requirements of the regulator for microcredit companies, the Entity applies the write-off of financial assets after 365 days of delay.
 The Entity may write off financial assets that are subject to enforcement of the agreement when the Entity seeks to recover amounts that are receivable under the contractual terms, although there is no reasonable expectation of receiving them.